groonga/groonga/doc/source/reference/columns/vector.rst

 Usage
 -----

-There are three vector column types:
+There are four vector column types:

 * Normal vector column
 * Reference vector column
 * Weight vector column

-You can generate a column value from other column's value automatically.
-It's called as a generated column.
-See :ref:`column-create-generated-column` how to create a generated column.
+* Generated vector column

 This section describes how to use these types.